DaRealPunjabi/Getting-Started-With-DevOps---Git/01 - Get Started with Git on Mac/02 - Pushing the first commit to GitHub.md

 > Date:   Tue Aug 11 12:14:33 2020 +0100 <br />
 > first commit <br />

-This command is used to view commit history of the repository current branch.
+This command is used to view the commit history of the repository on the current branch.

-9. Link local **Git** repository to remote **Github** repository
+9. Link the local **Git** repository to the remote **Github** repository
 ```
-  git remote add origin https://github.com/DaRealPunjabi/**hello-world-app**.git
+  git remote add origin https://github.com/DaRealPunjabi/hello-world-app.git
 ```

 Specifying origin indicates the **origin** will be hosted on remote **Github**.